 Work, such as "It's Popular" or "It's funny."

-Your writing purpose in a Critical Evaluation Essay is to judge the quality of a work of art in the area of popular entertainment/media and offer reasoned support for your judgment.
-This is not an “opinion” essay, but a “support” essay.
+Your writing purpose in a Critical Evaluation Essay is to judge the quality of a mo movie and offer reasoned support for your judgment.
 You will support your judgment (thesis) with sound, fair, thorough evidence.
-The reason for evaluating a subject you "like" is to look at it from a more detailed, critical perspective rather than simply a personal taste perspective.
-You will explain "reasons" for you judgment beyond matters of personal taste.
-I hope you'll evaluate a subject you either really "like" or really "hate" so that your critical analysis of the subject will lead you to a deeper understanding of the subject.
+You will explain "reasons" for you judgment beyond matters of personal taste (what you "like").

 The key to the success of a critical evaluator ("reviewer") is to suppress the "fan" or the "hater" in favor of giving the critical, objective thinker a chance to uncover the truth about the quality of a subject.
 Check your feelings at the door.